 - Rent a house right on the beach and bring your family and friends.
-Vacation rentals are a less expensive way for groups of families and friends to travel.
+Vacation rentals are a less expensive way for groups of family and friends to travel.
 You can cook at “home” and save the cost of eating out.
 Shop local farmer’s markets, seafood grocers, gourmet markets or just throw a line off a local (free) fishing pier.

 Walk Back Through History